Algernon Charles Swinburne: Biography

 Swinburne was born at 7 Chester Street, Grosvenor Place, London, on 5 April 1837.
 He was the eldest of six children born to Captain (later Admiral) Charles Henry Swinburne (1797–1877) and Lady Jane Henrietta, daughter of the 3rd Earl of Ashburnham, a wealthy Northumbrian family.
 He grew up at East Dene in Bonchurch on the Isle of Wight.
 The Swinburnes also had a London home at Whitehall Gardens, Westminster.

-As a child, Swinburne was "nervous" and "frail," but "was also fired with nervous energy and fearlessness to the point of being reckless."
+As a child, Swinburne was "nervous" and "frail", but "was also fired with nervous energy and fearlessness to the point of being reckless."
+He rode horses and wrote plays with his first cousin Mary Gordon who lived nearby on the Isle of Wight.
+They secretly collaborated on her second book, Children of the Chapel, which contained an unusual number of beatings.

-Swinburne attended Eton College (1849–53), where he started writing poetry.
+Swinburne attended Eton College (1849–53), where he began to write poetry.
 At Eton, he won first prizes in French and Italian.
-He attended Balliol College, Oxford (1856–60) with a brief hiatus when he was rusticated from the university in 1859 for having publicly supported the attempted assassination of Napoleon III by Felice Orsini.
-He returned in May 1860, though he never received a degree.
+He attended Balliol College, Oxford (1856–60), with a brief hiatus when he was rusticated from the university in 1859 for publicly supporting the attempted assassination of Napoleon III by Felice Orsini.
+He returned in May 1860, but never received a degree.
+At Oxford, Swinburne met several Pre-Raphaelites, including Dante Gabriel Rossetti.
+He also met William Morris.
+After leaving college, he lived in London and started an active writing career, where Rossetti was delighted with his "little Northumbrian friend", probably a reference to Swinburne's diminutive height—he was just 5'4".

 Swinburne spent summer holidays at Capheaton Hall in Northumberland, the house of his grandfather, Sir John Swinburne, 6th Baronet (1762–1860), who had a famous library and was president of the Literary and Philosophical Society in Newcastle upon Tyne.
 Swinburne considered Northumberland to be his native county, an emotion reflected in poems like the intensely patriotic "Northumberland", "Grace Darling" and others.
-He enjoyed riding his pony across the moors, he was a daring horseman, "through honeyed leagues of the northland border", as he called the Scottish border in his Recollections.
+He enjoyed riding his pony across the moors; he was a daring horseman, "through honeyed leagues of the northland border", as he called the Scottish border in his Recollections.
 In the period 1857–60, Swinburne became a member of Lady Trevelyan's intellectual circle at Wallington Hall.